-GENEVA — African migration could trigger big new economic benefits for origin and destination countries, the U.N.
+GENEVA (AN) — African migration could trigger big new economic benefits for origin and destination countries, the U.N.
 Conference on Trade and Development reported.

 UNCTAD’s 2018 Economic Development in Africa Report argues against what it calls the prevailing negative perceptions of African migration.
 It finds most African migrants move within the continent, which is also a destination for 5.5 million migrants from outside Africa.

 Last year, 19 million international migrants moved within Africa and 17 million Africans left the continent.
 Africa’s international migrants were, on average, 31 years old, the lowest median age globally.

 Gender-wise, the breakdown in 2017 was 53% male, 47% female.
 International female migrants rose to 11.6 million in 2017, up from 6.9 million in 2000.

 fChantal Line Carpentier, chief of UNCTAD's New York office, told reporters the main causes of migration are unemployment, hopes of a job in a higher-income border nation, conflict and political uncertainty, climate change and environment and social factors like marriage.

 "Increasingly, they're youth and female," she said in a webcast briefing on May 31.